obsidianmd/obsidian-help/en/Teams/Commercial licenses.md

 ---
 aliases:
   - Licenses & Payment/Commercial license
+  - Commercial license
 ---

 If you use Obsidian for work in a company with **two or more** employees, you must purchase a Commercial license.

 You and your team may use Obsidian commercially for free for **14 days** to evaluate the app before purchase.

-For questions about bulk discounts for seat licenses, [[Help and support|contact Obsidian support]].
+For questions about bulk discounts for seat licenses, contact [[Help and support#Contact Obsidian support|Obsidian support]].

 ## What is considered commercial use?